It’s not easy to finding the best gas grill under $200 that functions well and gives you everything that you’re looking for in a grill.

 This product is definitely a stand-out within the under $200 range.
 It offers great performance and allows for a generous amount of grilling space.
 The design ensures that you’ll get a full-size grilling experience, even if this grill is technically only 438 sq. inches with a 192 sq. inches side shelves.

-This is truly a great grill for being under $200.
+This is truly a great outdoor gas grill for under $200 dollars.
 It is great to be used for the majority of the year.
 The side shelf gives a little more room for this otherwise portable gas grill.
 We love that it weighs less than a hundred pounds, with the attached wheels making it easy to maneuver around.

 Rugged Grill That’s Built to Last